agustinustheo/issuetracker/README.md

-# ojdmvc
+# Issue Tracker
-A Project manager app using ASP.NET MVC
+This is an issue tracker app made using ASP.NET MVC, this repository contains the app and its' dummy database for use.